BunnyNabbit/voxel-telephone/astro-website/src/help/en/information/cmd-help.md

 ---
 title: "/help"
 contributors: ["BunnyNabbit \"Aon\""]
-summary: "The `/help` command lists help documentation and aliases (shortcuts) for a command, topic or category."
+summary: "Lists help documentation and aliases (shortcuts) for a command, topic or category."
 ---

 # /help